-The content part of the Project Report provides a description of project activities, project deliverables, output and progress made towards achieving results during the respective reporting period.
+The content part of the Project Report provides a description of project activities, output and progress made towards achieving results during the respective reporting period.

-The financial parts of the Project Report present the expenditure in the reporting period and consist only of simplified costs options expenditures, for which a request for reimbursement is submitted to the MA/JS together with the report.
+The financial parts of the Project Report present the expenditure in the reporting period and consist only of SCO expenditures, for which a request for reimbursement is submitted to the MA/JS together with the report.